playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/exporting.md

 position: 3
 ---

 PlayCanvas can import 3D content in the following formats: glTF binary (GLB), FBX, OBJ, 3DS and COLLADA (DAE).
-We strongly recommend you use GLB as it's an open source industry standard and fantastically supported in the Editor.
+We strongly recommend you use GLB as it's an open source industry standard and very well supported in the Editor.

 ![GLB Import Example][glb-import-gif]